givensuman/dune-os/README.md

 ## Acknowledgments

 The idea for this atomic COSMIC-based system was inspired by the [Stellarite](https://github.com/BillyAddlers/stellarite) project.
 This repository is also a fork of the [Isengard](https://github.com/noelmiller/isengard) desktop.

+Default wallpaper designed by [Milad Fakurian](https://unsplash.com/@fakurian).

-Artwork is by Jean "Moebius" Giraud.
+README Artwork is by Jean "Moebius" Giraud.

 <img src="./assets/dune_footer.png" />